-If you watched "Cosmos" this week, you probably have at least a loose grasp on what causes the northern lights.
+If you've watched "Cosmos," you probably have at least a loose grasp on what causes the northern lights.
 And when you realize how these mind-blowing displays are sparked by solar storms — not mere magic — it makes videos like the one above even more mesmerizing to see.

-That aurora video, by the way, is worth a look even if you missed "Cosmos" (and there's still time to see that, too).
+That aurora video, by the way, is worth a look even if you missed "Cosmos."
 It's the time-lapse debut of San Francisco photographer Alexis Coram, but its imagery and editing betray no hint of her newness to the form.
 It squeezes an impressive array of aurora footage into less than three minutes, all filmed during an Alaska vacation Coram took in February.